- Hiatal Hernia: Hidden Cause of Chronic Illness

 - Categorized in: General Health

-Mark discovered it had something to do with digestive secretions.
+Mark discovered that it had something to do with digestive secretions.
 He found that dissolving the psyllium in certain substances would recreate the torpedoes.
 He also found that you could make the stringy stuff that people pass on cleanses by mixing certain substances with psyllium hulls.
-We surmised that this material people pass on cleanses is actually created by the interaction of the mucilage with certain substances the liver is dumping into the bile.
+We surmised that the material people pass on cleanses is actually created by the interaction of the mucilage with certain substances the liver is dumping into the bile.

-Based on what I learned from Mark, and my subsequent personal experience, here's what I think is happening.
+Based on what I learned from Mark and my subsequent personal experience, here's what I think is happening.
 On the typical cleanse, the liver is encouraged to make more bile, which helps the liver clear large amounts of toxins from the body.
 This “toxic bile” is absorbed by the mucilaginous fiber to form the nasty, rubbery stuff people pass on cleanses.
 This usually black (and foul) substance makes me think of the concept of “black bile.”

 Traditional Western medicine says that an excess of “black bile” was the cause of problems like depression, constipation, stiffness (arthritis) and other diseases modern research has linked with intestinal inflammation and leaky gut.
 Perhaps what we're really talking about is a toxic condition of the liver, because the liver is the primary organ that has to enzymatically convert toxins into water soluble substances for elimination.

 Healthy bile is a golden yellow color.
-According to Bieler in Food is Your Best Medicine, bile becomes increasingly dark and greenish the more toxic (or acid) it is.
+According to Bieler in Food is Your Best Medicine, bile becomes increasingly dark and greenish the more toxic (or acidic) it is.
 When the body is toxic the stool is darker.

-So, as the liver is cleansed and the bile is cleaner, the stool becomes lighter in color.
+So, as the liver is cleansed and the bile becomes cleaner, the stool becomes lighter in color.
 It also becomes softer and easier to eliminate.
 At that point, the person will usually feel “lighter,” have less digestive discomfort, and often report improvement in many other health problems.